abc123me/avrdude_autoreset_wrapper/README.md

 with arduino devices other than leonardo.
 Consider the following license to the parts added from me:

-THE BEER-WARE LICENSE (Revision 42):
+THE BEER-WARE LICENSE (Revision 42):<br/>
 <javanaut2018@gmail.com> wrote this file.
-As long as you retain this notice you
+As long as you retain this notice you<br/>
 can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return
+If we meet some day, and you think<br/>
+this stuff is worth it, you can buy me a beer in return<br/>

 Todo:
 Add device identifiers of remaining usb arduinos